Baiso

 Baiso (Reggiano: Baîṣ) is a comune (municipality) in the Province of Reggio Emilia in the Italian region Emilia-Romagna, located about 60 km west of Bologna and about 20 km south of Reggio Emilia.

 Baiso borders the following municipalities: Carpineti, Castellarano, Prignano sulla Secchia, Toano, Viano.
+It counts the hamlets (frazioni) of Debbia, Levizzano, San Cassiano, San Romano and Visignolo.